mosesmadale/Conlingo2.0/README.md

 Team
-Team Leader**: Rohan Aby
+Team Leader: Rohan Aby
-Team Members**: Moses Madale, Suwilanji Mwanza, William Richards
+Team Members: Moses Madale, Suwilanji Mwanza, William Richards

+Content description:
+Human Results: consists of the CSI scoring done by a human subject.
+Model Results: consists of the responses from the different models.